ElektraInitiative/libelektra/doc/tutorials/run_all_tests_with_docker.md

 ### 1. Docker Image

-To build your own Docker image, run the following command from the project root directory:
+To build your own Docker image, run the following command from the source root directory:

 ```sh
 docker build -t buildelektra-sid \